longnguyen0102/Sales-performance-analysis-for-a-global-retailer--Power-BI/README.md

 ### Objective:
 ### 📖 What is this project about?

+- Real Canadian Superstore is a chain of supermarkets owned by Canadian food retailing giant Loblaw Companies.
+Its name is often shortened to Superstore.
 - The Senior Manager needs a clear view of the company’s overall business performance in order to define market expansion strategies and make informed decisions on strategic product selection.
 - Design a dashboard that enables stakeholders to address these needs effectively.
 - This project analyzes sales, profit trends using Power BI.
 The objective is:
 ✔️ Gain an overall view of the company’s business performance from 2011 to 2014.
 ✔️ Analyze Profit, Revenue, and Sales at both product and category product to identify strategic products.
 ✔️ Explore regions and country-level markets to support decision-making on market expansion opportunities.

 ### 👤 Who is this project for?